mercyXp/Labs/0x01-Programming Languages/README.md

 - Upon opening, the user should see a list of saved passwords and a form for adding a new one (login, password, url).

+## Task 3.
+REPORT
+Report on a selected topic
+**Possible topics:**
+- A language or family of languages.
+Syntax features, application, compiler/interpreter structure
+- Compiler/Translator device or runtime environment.
+- Esoteric Languages and Dead Languages
+- Comparison of languages (syntax, paradigms, etc.)
+- Any interesting topic related to the courses of JP or Translation Theory.